Pegasus Shell

 Explanation:

 • This command eradicates the present table’s environmental variables.
-Prior to employment, please ensure to employ use [app_name] to designate a specific table, as referenced in clear_app_envs.
+Prior to employment, please ensure to employ use [app_name] to designate a specific table.

 • The -a option: When specified, it results in the purging of all environmental variables.